Avinkav/work-samples/pings (backend)/README.md

 This together with the asynchronous nature of the express and mongoose libraries means making APIs is a breeze.

+Note: I've used console logging which is synchronous and bad for production but we are not there yet so... whatever.

 ## Why Mongo ?

 I've used MongoDb, a NoSQL document based storage engine for this solution.
 I felt this was suitable as there is no relational data in this data model.
 The model can be described as "a device id having a list of pings", which is easily represented in a document based JSON/BSON format.